BEGINNINGS . . . . . .

 other areas he had wrapped the science fiction cloak around it ran to

-eight when allowed to function in their own right.
+eight and eventually twelve when allowed to function in their own right.

 During this time Peter also revisited and